Sunday, April 23, 2023

 Crew: 73

-Below, an Akula I submarine in the waters of the northern Pacific, about 300 miles off the coast North America in 1989.
+Below, an Akula I submarine in the waters of the northern Pacific, about 300 miles off the coast of North America in 1989.